zmike/zmike.github.io/_posts/2023-06-23-presenting.md

 ---
-published: false
+published: true
 ---
 # When perf Is Too Slow

-Keen-eyed readers of the blog will have noticed over the past couple weeks will have noticed an obvious omission in my furious benchmark-related handwaving.
+Keen-eyed readers of the blog will have noticed over the past couple weeks an obvious omission in my furious benchmark-related handwaving.

 I didn't mention glmark2.